ST. LOUIS WORDPRESS DESIGN

 We have developed everything from custom admin sections for companies to manage personnel and construction projects to integrating auctioning software and MLS listings into complex WordPress websites.
 So whether you are looking for a basic informational website or one with tons of custom features, we can build you a solid WordPress site to meet all your goals.

-Why We Like WordPress Over Other Content Management Systems
+Why We Prefer WordPress Over Other Content Management Systems

 There really is no “best content management system (CMS)”.
 Some are better than others when it comes to particular tasks, and how they are setup and developed, plays a huge roll in how well they perform.
 With that being said, we’ve worked with multiple platforms and we still find WordPress to be our favorite.
 Below are some of the reasons why.

-- WordPress websites, when developed and hosted properly, load very quickly – plus there are plugins available to make them load ever faster.
+- WordPress websites, when developed and hosted properly, load very quickly – plus there are plugins such as WP Rocket available to make them load ever faster.

-- No CMS is completely secure, but WordPress is really good about staying on top of security issues.
-You can also add plugins such as All in One WP Security & Firewall or Wordfence to make them even more secure.
-Here is a really good, in depth article on WordPress Security.
+- No CMS is completely secure, but WordPress (if protected properly, and hosted on a quality provider) is really good about staying on top of security issues.
+You can also add plugins such as Wordfence to make them even more secure.
+Here is an informative and in-depth article on WordPress Security.

-- Not only do we prefer it, but companies like Ebay, Yahoo, Ford, Wall Street Journal, Sony, People Magazine, Samsung, Playstation, NYTimes, Wired, CNN, GE and Ben and Jerry’s use WordPress also.
+- Not only do we prefer WordPress, but companies like Ebay, Yahoo, Ford, Wall Street Journal, Sony, People Magazine, Samsung, Playstation, NYTimes, Wired, CNN, GE and Ben & Jerry’s use it too.